KosayJabre/kosayjabre.com/README.md

 ## Development
-Run `php -S localhost:8000` for a simple local webserver to render PHP into HTML.
+Run `php -S localhost:8000` to start a PHP server.

+Run `python -m http.server` to serve from static content.

+Run `python3 build.py` to render PHP to static content.